 Peter and Cornelius: overcoming Prejudice

 In this story from the early days of the church, we see how the first Christians had to battle with their prejudices when they realised that God intended their newfound faith to be open to anyone, irrespective of nationality and culture.
 Peter had only told the story Jesus to fellow Jews up to this point in the New Testament.
 God speaks to him using a special vision in order to let him know that those who are non-Jews (Gentiles) should also hear the news about Jesus.
 Peter overcomes his prejudices and responds to the request of the Roman soldier Cornelius to come and explain the Christian faith to him.
 Cornelius and his family become Christian believers.
-The story can be found in the Acts of the Apostles chapter 10.
+The story can be found in the Acts of the Apostles ch.10.

 The key issues to be addressed in this session are: